erlete/fs-mapping-tools/README.md

 ## Implementations

 * `cones`: module containing cone mapping utilities.
   * `Cone`: cone representation class.
 Allows categorization and plotting.
+Works just like a `Coordinate` instance, but with a linked type.
   * `ConeArray`: cone organization class.
 Allows categorization, collection and plotting.
+List-like behavior, but with enforced type rules.

 It is intended for future releases to implement ROS custom messages for all classes in this repository.